Slaayyz/Supra/README.md

        },
    };
    ```
-3. Restart the bot, and the new command will be registered automatically.
+3. Restart the bot to register the new command.